 locations property

 A threadFlow object SHALL contain a property named locations whose value is an array of one or more threadFlowLocation objects (§3.42).
 Each element of the array SHALL represent a single location visited by the tool in the course of producing the result.
 This array does not need to include every location visited by the tool, but the elements that are present SHALL occur in the execution order that demonstrates the problem.
-The elements do need to be unique within the array.
+The elements do not need to be unique within the array.

 NOTE: The locations array might include multiple identical elements if, for example, the analysis tool simulated the execution of a loop in the course of producing the result.